-The area is covered with a dense growth of trees composed mainly of spruce, cedar and hemlock.
-The tree line and high water line coincided or are very close in many places.
+The area is covered with a dense growth of trees composed mainly of spruce, cedar, and hemlock.
+The tree line and high water line coincide or are very close in some places.

-7. SHORELINE AND ALONGSHORE FEATURES
+SHORELINE AND ALONGSHORE FEATURES

 (a) The mean high water line is indicated at various places on the photographs.
 In general it appears as the seaward side of a distinct white line on the photographs.
-This white area is caused by grass covered rock or the jumble of driftwood lining the beach.
-In some areas the high water line is obscured by shadows or overhanging trees; however, a comparison with the manuscripts indicated that the office interpretation was correct for charting purposes.
+This white area is caused by the jumble of driftwood lining the beach.
+In some areas the mean high water line is obscured by shadows, or overhanging trees; however, a comparison with the manuscript indicated that the office interpretation was correct for charting purposes.

-In the region of Tlevak Narrows where extensive areas bare at low water, a visual inspection on the ground was made and the high water line sketched on the photographs.

-- (b) The low water line is dotted on the photographs at various places.
-This line will be better defined after the hydrographic survey has been completed. - (c) The foreshore is characterized by boulders in the greater part of the area.
-Bedrock is exposed in many places, and some stone and gravel beaches are present.
-There are no beaches composed of sand and gravel such as shown on the manuscripts.
-The foreshore is labeled at various locations on the photographs. - (d) There are no high bluffs or cliffs along the shore line.
-The southern shore of Shelikof Island has a few low cliffs (10 to 20 feet) and rock ledges that rise from the water's edge. - (e) There are no docks, wharves, piers, or landings in the area. - (f) There are no submarine cables in the area.
+- (b) The low water line is dotted on the photographs only in a few places.
+A comparison with the manuscript indicated that the office interpretation was correct.
+The low water line in North Pass was delineated by the hydrographic survey PA-1158. - (c) The foreshore is characterized by bedrock or boulders in most of the area.
+Some gravel and boulder beaches are present.
+The foreshore is labeled at various locations on the photographs. - (d) There are no high bluffs or cliffs along the shoreline.

+(e) There are no docks, wharves, piers, or landings in

+the area.

+(f) There are no submarine cables in the area.

-8. OFFSHORE FEATURES:
+8. OFFSHORE FEATURES